cyclus/cyclus.github.com/source/cep/cep18.rst

 appropriately separated: the information is gather by the core at the beginning of the resolve step, allowing facilities to inform a given market algorithm, market algorithms determine the set of offers and requests to be matched, and the core sends out resolved transactions.
-Message passing to and from marekts is addressed by the framework, providing facilities, institutions, and regions providing each with specific, defined agency.
+Message passing to and from markets is addressed by the framework, providing facilities, institutions, and regions providing each with specific, defined agency.